ramar-work/briggs/README.md

 	,"inv_description": "Mr. Doctor – Scapes (MP3 encoded)"
 }
 /* this list continues... */
+}]
 </pre>

-If we take a peek at that file, we'll see that briggs is automatically using the first line of data as key names.
+If we take a peek at that file, we'll see that `briggs` is automatically using the first line of data as key names.

 <pre>